its-sagar/SqlForBeginner/README.md

 ##  Display the detail of software developed by the male programmers born in 1965 and female programmers after 1975

-- [Question 46](./sql_solutions/Intermediate/question46.sql):   Display the detail of software developed by the male programmers born in 1965 and female programmers after 1975
+- [Question8](./sql_solutions/Advanced/question8.sql):   Display the detail of software developed by the male programmers born in 1965 and female programmers after 1975

 <div align="right">
     <a href="#readme-top">